 Scotland is full of cutting-edge museums, galleries and attractions to discover in 2023, displaying old treasures as well as new exhibitions to interact with.

-- Scottish National Gallery project – this striking display is due to open in summer 2023.
-The new space has been designed to best showcase the Scottish collection alongside some special loans, right in the heart of Edinburgh city centre.
+- Scottish National Gallery project (summer 2023) - the new space has been designed to best showcase the Scottish collection alongside some special loans, right in the heart of Edinburgh city centre.

-- Kilmartin Museum – Kilmartin Glen has long been a place of historical and mythical significance, but 2023 sees the museum reopen with an engaging new visitor experience.
-Travel back in time and investigate their collection of ancient objects and artefacts excavated from sites nearby.
+- Kilmartin Museum (summer 2023) – Kilmartin Glen has long been a place of historical and mythical significance.
+Travel back in time at the reopened museum to investigate their collection of ancient objects and artefacts excavated nearby.

-- Pitlochry Dam viewing point – A new viewing point is being built at Pitlochry Dam, which will afford visitors a wonderful view of the site and surrounding scenery.
-The viewpoint has been designed with salmon viewing in mind and will also teach visitors about the lifecycle of salmon.
+- Pitlochry Dam viewing point (summer 2023) – this will afford visitors a wonderful view of the site and surrounding scenery.
+It will help teach visitors about the lifecycle of salmon.

 - HebCelt (12-15 July) – there are few settings so uniquely inspiring for a festival than HebCelt on the Isle of Lewis!
 Lews Castle and the Hebridean seas provide the backdrop for this traditional Scottish folk music festival.